 Five days after the attack, I boarded an aircraft across Europe.
 To say that the security was on their toes would be a vast understatement.

-As I visited Ground Zero the year after the attack, it felt as a bottomless pit.
+When I visited Ground Zero the year after the attack, it felt as a bottomless pit.
 An impossibly empty space surrounded by a forest of skyscrapers.
+An open wound in the heart of the Big Apple.

-15 years later, I visited the site again.
-The shining tower of One World Trade Center acts as a new beacon of hope, and the original placement of the twin towers are marked by large pools of water.
+A few years ago, I revisited the site.
+The new shining tower of One World Trade Center acts as a new beacon of hope.
+A symbol of defiance wrapped in mirrored glass.
+The original placement of the twin towers are marked by large pools of water.

 A very emotional museum is displaying some of the original construction and foundation, as well as personal items recovered from the debris.